Photo/Takanori Ota

 First, try applying the ski stickers.
 Cleanly brush off any snow from the ski soles and apply the stickers little by little.
 If snow gets between the ski and the sticker, it will likely cause the sticker to come off while walking.
 So apply it carefully and securely.
 There was wind on the day, and at times the sheet attached to the adhesive side of the sticker was blown away by the wind

-The Frame Tour bindings have both walking and downhill functions, so I learned how to switch modes.
+Frame touring bindings have both walking and skiing functions, so you need to learn how to switch modes.

-To switch from ski mode to walk mode, simply release the lever.
-Conversely, to switch from walk mode to ski mode, you press down on the binding and slide it into place.
-This was my first time doing it, so it was quite difficult.
+Switching from ski mode to walk mode is as simple as releasing the lever.
+Conversely, switching from walk mode to ski mode requires pressing down on the binding and sliding it into place.
+It was my first time doing this, and it was quite difficult.

 Switching the lever is hard and difficult.
 Furthermore, when switching to walk mode, you have to carefully remove the snow from the rail where the bindings attach.
 It's a difficult task for someone like me who hates to bother, but I thought, "What if it comes off while I'm skiing?" so I carefully practiced repeatedly